AN OPERATION TO ACTIVATE ANOTHER DXCC FOR THE FIRST TIME ON 6M EME

 Frenchtown, MT 59834-0073

-If we have completed an EME contact, I am happy to QSL direct to you at no additional charge.
+If we have completed an EME contact, I am happy to QSL direct to you for free.
 However, I will very much appreciate receiving your card and a self addressed envelope to relieve some of the burden of looking up all your addresses!
+On my last DXpedition, I had two cards that I sent out direct that could not be delivered because the address on QRZ.COM was incorrect - PSE make sure your correct mailing address is listed on QRZ.COM!
+MNI TNX!

 FREQUENCY AND SEQUENCE